anonymous-2026-ai/CitationIntentClassification/README.md

 2) GMM: https://github.com/ldeecke/gmm-torch

 and modified them for our implementation.
-You can use them directly in our folder without any additional steps.
+You should use them directly in our folder without any additional steps.

 # Preparing Datasets